Legend of the Three Caballeros

-Legend of the Three Caballeros is a 2018 animated television series based on the 1944 animated Disney film The Three Caballeros, but depicted as a spin-off of the 2017 DuckTales reboot.
+Legend of the Three Caballeros is an American animated television series based on the 1944 animated Disney film The Three Caballeros.
 As with the original film, the series features the characters Donald Duck, José Carioca, and Panchito Pistoles.
+It was produced by Disney Digital Network and animated by 6 Point Harness, Atomic Cartoons and Mercury Filmworks.

-It was first released in 2018 in the Philippines following the success of DuckTales.
+It was first released in 2018 in the Philippines on DisneyLife.
 In the United States, it was released on Disney+ when it launched on November 12, 2019, and later aired on Disney XD from August 7 to October 30, 2021.

 Premise

 When Donald Duck inherits a cabana from his great-grandfather Clinton Coot in the New Quackmore Institute alongside Brazilian parrot José Carioca and Mexican rooster Panchito Gonzalez, they discover a magical book that when opened releases a goddess named Xandra.
 The goddess explains that Donald, José, and Panchito are the descendants of a trio of adventurers known as the Three Caballeros, who long ago travelled to stop the evil sorcerer Lord Felldrake from taking over the world and ultimately sealed him in a magical staff.

 Meanwhile, the staff containing Felldrake is discovered by his descendant Baron Von Sheldgoose, the corrupt President of the New Quackmore Institute.
 As Sheldgoose sets out to revive Felldrake, the new Three Caballeros must learn to become heroes to save the world from disaster.